flopy.utils.gridintersect module

 Return type:

-Return cellids for grid cells that intersect with shape.
+Return candidate grid cellids that intersect with shape(s).

 Parameters: